-At 31st March 2020 the Council's total reserves stood at £25,134k compared to £20,167k at 31st March 2019, an increase of £4,967k.
-This includes unusable reserves of £14,527k and usable reserves of £10,607k.
+At 31st March 2021 the Council's total reserves stood at £31,435k compared to £25,134k at 31st March 2020, an increase of £6,301k.
+This includes unusable reserves of £17,993k and usable reserves of £13,594k.

-Useable reserves of £10,607k, includes £995k of unallocated general fund revenue reserves and £6,720k of earmarked general fund reserves.
-This reflects the decision to set aside to fund a range of projects including those to generate future savings and develop new working practices, resource to provide for potential cost pressures resulting from refunds required through the localisation of Business Rates, capital receipts reserves of £2,472k to fund the Capital Programme, and £420k of unapplied capital grants.
+Usable reserves of £13,594k, includes £995k of unallocated general fund revenue reserves and £8,018k of earmarked general fund reserves.
+This reflects the decision to set aside to fund a range of projects including those to generate future savings and develop new working practices, resource to provide for potential cost pressures resulting from refunds required through the localisation of Business Rates, capital receipts reserves of £2,184k to fund the Capital Programme, and £2,245k of unapplied capital grants.

 The Section 151 officer annually undertakes a risk assessment to calculate a minimum level for reserves.
-The Medium Term Financial Plan assumes increases to earmarked reserves over the next few years to ensure that future demands can be met, though currently medium term assumptions are being revised in response to the emerging implications of dealing with the Covid-19 pandemic.
+The Medium Term Financial Plan assumes increases to earmarked reserves over the next few years to ensure that future demands can be met.
+Medium term assumptions are revised in response to the emerging implications of dealing with the Covid-19 pandemic and will be further updated when more certainty over future funding is provided.
+The Section 151 Officer retains delegated authority to be able to allocate and draw on reserves throughout the year.
+Depending on outturns in the year, resources can be diverted to support the continuing impact of the Covid-19 pandemic.